 What has been done so far?

 In April 2015, Mayor Peduto signed an executive order calling for a city-wide policy on Complete Streets and an eventual adoption of design guidelines.
-After an internal policy workshop and public meeting in December attended by over 200 members of the community, the City is now working to draft a policy which will help us redesign our streets to better meet the needs of all users.
-This policy is anticipated work in tandem with other ongoing comprehensive planning efforts of the Department of City Planning, including the Mobility Plan.
-We expect that that the adoption of this policy will lead to drafting design guidelines and putting in motion a process to evaluate complete street projects.
+After an internal policy workshop and public meeting in December attended by over 200 members of the community, the City worked to draft a policy which will help us redesign our streets to better meet the needs of all users.
+This policy is anticipated work in tandem with other ongoing comprehensive planning efforts of the Department of Mobility and Infrastructure, including the Mobility Plan.

 What and where will you see changes after the policy is adopted?